rpcpool/yellowstone-grpc/README.md

-# Solana GRPC interface
+# Yellowstone gRPC - a Geyser based gRPC interface for Solana

 This repo contains a fully functional gRPC interface for Solana.
+It is built around Solana's Geyser interface.
+In this repo we have the plugin as well as sample clients for multiple languages.

 It provides the ability to get slots, blocks, transactions, and account update notifications over a standardised path.

 For additional documentation,  please see: https://docs.triton.one/rpc-pool/grpc-subscriptions

-It is built around a Geyser plugin for the Solana interface.

 ### Validator